-Check out this one by Summer Infant for $66.
+Check out this one by Summer Infant.
 A Pack n’ Play also works great for smaller kids!

 6. A Car Seat

-If you want to avoid the pain in the ass process of uninstalling/installing/uninstalling and installing a car seat AGAIN, you may want to consider buying a second car seat, or, at the very least, a second car seat base.
-It’s really nice to have a second option so you don’t have to work up a sweat transferring the seat from vehicle to vehicle.
-Buying car seats brand new is always preferable, but if you decide to go the second hand route, be positive that you know the history of the seat (if it’s been involved in any type of accident, it’s no longer safe to use.)
+If you want to avoid the pain in the ass process of uninstalling/installing/uninstalling and installing a car seat AGAIN, you may want to consider buying a second car seat, or, at the very least, a second car seat base if you're using an infant seat.

 7. A Stroller